The youth justice system

 Children under 10 are considered not to have reached an age where they can be held responsible for their actions.
 Because they are under the "age of criminal responsibility" they can't be charged with any criminal offence.

 Children aged 10 or over are considered to be fully responsible for their actions in the same way an adult is.
-However there are some differences in the type of sentences young people can receive.
+There are some differences in the sentences young people can receive.

 Decisions to prosecute youth crime